godotengine/godot-docs/tutorials/physics/collision_shapes_3d.rst

 well as *inside*.

-You can generate a concave collision shape from the editor by selecting a MeshInstance and using the **Mesh** menu at the top of the 3D viewport.
+You can generate a concave collision shape from the editor by selecting a MeshInstance3D and using the **Mesh** menu at the top of the 3D viewport.
 The editor exposes two options:

 - **Create Trimesh Static Body** is a convenient option.
 It creates a StaticBody